septentrio-gnss/septentrio_gnss_driver/README.md

 Is there an SBF block or NMEA message that is not being addressed while being important to your application?
 If yes, follow these steps:
 1. Find the log reference of interest in the publicly accessible, official documentation.
 Hence select the reference guide file in the [product support section for mosaic-X5](https://www.septentrio.com/en/support/mosaic/mosaic-x5) of Septentrio's homepage and focus on Chapter 4.
 2. Add a new `.msg` file to the `rosaic/msg` folder.
-3. In case of SBF block: Add the new struct definition to the `sbf_structs.hpp` file.
+3. SBF: Add the new struct definition to the `sbf_structs.hpp` file.
 4. Parsing/Processing the message/block:
     - Both: Add a new include guard to let the compiler know about the existence of the header file (such as `rosaic/PVTGeodetic.h`) that gets compiler-generated from the `.msg` file constructed in step 3.
     - SBF: Extend the `NMEA_ID_Enum` enumeration in the `mosaic_message.hpp` file with a new entry.